analyticspot/anx-ml/SERIALIZATION.README.md

 # Injection

 Each `FormatModule` manages its own injection.
 That is because different formats must be deserialized and injected differently.
-All of the `anxml` nodes use the same format: `StandardJson`.
+All of the `anxml` nodes use the same formatClass: `StandardJson`.

 ## StandardJson Injection